vladIsLove-hub/pleasure-tool/README.md

  - Tested something
 ```

-You as a users need to follow these 2 rules:
+2 rules must be followed:
 - Each of your statuses must start with Date and make sure that you have proper date format (For instance: `7/30/2022` or `7-30-2022`, `{month}/{date}/{year}`)
 - Each of your status must include a separator: ```===```

+### Excel time report file generation

-### As soon as all previous steps are completed you need to run: `pnpm build` in the root folder.
+As soon as all previous steps are completed you need to run: `pnpm build` in the root folder.
 After that `Reports.xlsx` file will appear.
 Enjoy!